 By the way, this is not a traditional dish.
 The company has taken noodles from the Chinese/Japanese cuisine (and parts of North-East India as well) and taken spice flavors from traditional Indian cuisine and created a truly unique product.
 But it is not rocket science to recreate them at home.
 I highly encourage you to try this home made version that both kids and adults will love.

 What is it about the masala that makes moms suspicious?
 Even if some noodles do not contain MSG, they still have a ‘flavor enhancer‘.
 Usually, there will be a number next to it, researching which reveals chemicals such as disodium guanylate or disodium inosinate.

 Why are they using ‘flavor enhancer’?
 It is certainly not to trick us or make our health bad.
-The company just wants to make sure that if a person eats its product even 1-year from its manufactured date, it is still fresh- tasting.
+The company just wants to make sure that if a person eats its product even 1-year from its manufactured date, it is still tastes great.
 From the company’s point of view, that’s a logical step.
 As an engineer, I agree with that view.
-As a mom, I don’t have to use that option given the easy access to my kitchen spice rack.
+But as a mom, I don’t have to use that option given the easy access to my kitchen spice rack.